 Don’t let it bring out the crazy in you 🙂 Make sure to embrace it instead and turn it in your favor by making sure you have fun completing whatever task you are doing.

-If you like DIY, pick some fun DIY projects for the nursery.
+If you like DIY, pick some fun DIY projects for the nursery like painting and decorating.
 Or come up with some fun and crazy organizational ideas for the rest of the house.
 Pinterest has some awesome ideas to help you guide your imagination.

 PS I cannot guarantee that your partner will understand all this enthusiasm around the house, and will probably still think you are acting “crazy”.
 I remember when my wife was pregnant and nesting ….
 I honestly thought she was overthinking everything and being way more OCD than usual.
 Gosh, I apologized to her when it was my turn to carry baby number two, and the nesting instinct kicked in!